gpretak/SFTP_Copy/README.md

 # SFTP_Copy
-Copies over files instead an SFTP directory to local drive
+Copies over files instead an SFTP directory to local drive using pysftp